Raicuparta/ditching-facebook-friends-with-js/README.md

 }
 ```

-So now we have what we need to properly render our results:
+So now I have what I need to properly render the results:

 ![JavaScript console Output.
 Two participants, with reaction counts, and now showing correct emojis](https://i.imgur.com/9hOSokB.png)